JanDC/css-from-html-extractor/README.md

 ### Usage
 This library is used as a twig post processing module in JanDC/critical-css-processor.
 But you could of course make your own implementation.

+To get a complete instruction in how to use this library (in conjunction with a twig wrapper) please refer to https://github.com/JanDC/page-specific-css-silex for the reference implementation or the critical css processor for a more generic implementation.